-Eric J. Nehl, PhD, is an Assistant Research Professor in the Department of Behavioral Sciences and Health Education and the Director for the Evaluation and Continuous Improvement Function for the Georgia Clinical & Translational Science Alliance (Georgia CTSA), a Co-Investigator and Director of Evaluation for the Atlanta Center for Microsystems Engineered Point-of-Care Technologies (ACME POCT; 1U54EB027690-01) / RADx Emergency COVID-19 Supplement (3U54EB027690-02S1), and Director of Evaluation for a recently completed grant supplement, Strategic Plan and Development of Online Education at the Georgia CTSA (3UL1TR002378-02S1).
+Eric J. Nehl, PhD, is an Associate Research Professor in the Department of Behavioral, Social, and Health Education Sciences and the Director for the Evaluation and Continuous Improvement Function for the Georgia Clinical & Translational Science Alliance (Georgia CTSA), a Co-Investigator and Director of Evaluation for the Atlanta Center for Microsystems Engineered Point-of-Care Technologies (ACME POCT; 1U54EB027690-01) / RADx Emergency COVID-19 Supplement (3U54EB027690-02S1), and Director of Evaluation for a recently completed grant supplement, Strategic Plan and Development of Online Education at the Georgia CTSA (3UL1TR002378-02S1).

 Dr. Nehl’s research career began with the Behavioral Research Center of the American Cancer Society’s (ACS) National Home Office.
 While at ACS, his research focused on cancer prevention and control through the study of behavioral risk factors (including physical activity, diet, tobacco initiation-use-cessation, and sun exposure and protection).
 The majority of his work focused on health equity, theoretical model testing, research methods, and data analysis.
 This work continued through his graduate school career, during which his research focused on the theory-based study of physical activity as a risk factor for disease among African Americans.
 For over three years Dr. Nehl served as the Data Analyst for a nationwide multi-level skin cancer prevention program at swimming pools (R01; Diffusion of an Effective Skin Cancer Prevention Program; R01CA092505).
 After completing his graduate degree in 2009 he transitioned from study staff to faculty at Emory.

 In his role as Director of Evaluation and Continuous Improvement for Georgia CTSA, Dr. Nehl leads evaluation efforts across a collaboration between Emory University, the Georgia Institute of Technology, the Morehouse School of Medicine, the University of Georgia and several healthcare partners, by utilizing innovative approaches to assess and improve programmatic impact and program effectiveness.

 Areas of Interest